 - a.
 The investigator will complete a present danger assessment per requirements in CFOP 170-5, Chapter 13. - b.
-Given the lack of validated (i.e., corroborated) information when present danger is identified, the investigator will create a present danger plan with the family that directly manages the identified threat and is intended for short-term use only (i.e., until the FFA-Investigation can be completed, and a safety determination is made). - c.
-A supervisor must approve the continuation of a present danger plan that needs to be in effect for longer than 14 days at the 14th day and thereafter, every 7 days. - d.
-The child welfare professional will only include individuals as a safety services management provider in a Present Danger Safety Plan that have been: - (1) Approved as an informal Safety Plan provider. - (2) Approved as a family-made arrangement. - (3) Are employed by an agency that has an agreement or contract with the Lead Agency to provide safety management services. - e.
+Given the lack of validated (i.e., corroborated) information when present danger is identified, the investigator will create a present danger plan with the family that directly manages the identified threat and is intended for short-term use only (i.e., until the FFA-Investigation can be completed and a safety determination is made). - c.
+A supervisor must approve the continuation of a present danger plan that needs to be in effect for longer than 14 days at the 14th day and every 7 days thereafter. - d.
+The child welfare professional will only include individuals as a safety management services provider in a Present Danger Safety Plan that have been: - (1) Approved as an informal Safety Plan provider. - (2) Approved as a family-made arrangement, as outlined in Chapter 6 of this Operating Procedure. - (3) Are employed by an agency that has an agreement or contract with the CBC Lead Agency to provide safety management services. - e.
 The investigator will provide a signed copy of the present danger plan to the parent(s)/legal guardian(s) or caregiver responsible for the child prior to leaving the home. - f.
-The investigator must obtain signatures from any informal safety management providers in the plan. - g.
-The investigator will upload a copy of the plan with all required signatures to the child's record in FSFN.
+The investigator must obtain signatures from any informal safety management providers involved in the plan. - g.
+The investigator will upload a copy of the plan with all required signatures to the child's record in CCWIS.